jeremyf/harbinger/README.md

 end
 ```

+Given the above Rails-like code
-When we attempt to find the given page but an exception is raised then the above code will:
+When a user attempts to find a page that does not exist
+Then an exception is raised
+And the Harbinger.call code will:

 * Build a message based on the three reporters:
   * The raised exception